EricTerrell/EBTCompass/README.md

 Key Features:

 * Display compass heading, current GPS coordinates, altitude, direction, and speed
-* Go to a specific point using Google Maps
+* Go to a specific point
 * Go along a given heading (e.g. North).
 Your device will speak or vibrate to help you course-correct.
 Ideal for archaeological surveys!
 * Share location
 * Customize update frequency of magnetometer, gyroscope, and GPS updates